 95% Out of 100: Clarke Peters’ Revival “Five Guys Named Moe” A Glorious Tribute To Jump Blues Pioneer Louis Jordan

 Five Guys Named Moe is the revival of a full-bellied tribute to ‘King of The Jukeboxes’ Louis Jordan (1908-75) and his Jump Blues (or jump jivin’) legacy.
-It merges a book by stage and screen legend and TBB Treasure Clarke Peters and Jordan’s greatest hits, covering everything from Hot Jazz through to Boogie Woogie Blues.
-And it is a must-see!
-With drum & base legend Goldie’s recent video claiming music as an escape to shut out the noise and be transported to a better place of endless possibilities, it should be acknowledged that no-one knows this better than...Read More
+Merging a book by stage and screen legend and TBB Treasure Clarke Peters and Jordan’s greatest hits, covering everything from Hot Jazz through to Boogie Woogie Blues it is a must-see!
+With drum & bass legend Goldie’s recent video claiming music as an escape to shut out the noise and be transported to a better place of endless possibilities, it should be acknowledged that no-one knows this better than the African...Read More

 The BIFA Marketing Assistant will support the Awards & Events Coordinator and the BIFA Directors to deliver the 20th British Independent Film Awards nominations announcement, ceremony and supporting events.Read More